 What physicians say about clinical and nonclinical aspects of virtual health visits

-To improve upon these aspects for virtual visits, health care organizations should:
+To improve upon these aspects for virtual visits, health care organisations should:

-Call to action: Invest in virtual health as part of a comprehensive care management program
+Call to action: Invest in virtual health as part of a comprehensive care management programme

 The Deloitte Survey of US Physicians found that adoption of virtual health, especially video visits, grew during the COVID-19 pandemic, with 68% of physicians using video visits in 2022, up from 14% in 2018 (figure 2).6 Nearly one-third of physicians (30%) also reported that they implemented chat with patients.7 Our consumer survey, too, shows a large increase in use of virtual visits from 17% in 2018 to 42% in 2022.
 Wide adoption of video visits was made possible by regulatory changes that were implemented out of necessity during the pandemic, but it remains to be seen how changing regulations might shape future adoption.8